-A written, comprehensive project-specific risk assessment with additional oversight is required for any experiment involving an explosive classified as unstable or Division 1.1 through 1.3.
+A written, comprehensive project-specific risk assessment with additional oversight is required for any experiment involving an explosive classified under the GHS system as unstable or Division 1.1 through 1.3.
 See the companion EHS SOP, Chemical Hazard Assessment and Risk Minimization.
 A specific risk assessment with additional oversight may also be required for other classes of explosives depending on the specific hazards of an experiment or protocol, as described in the companion EHS SOP referenced above.